The War Within

 Memorial Day reflections focus on moving forward

-May 28, 2009"Basically, the Earth needs a new operating system.
+"Basically, the Earth needs a new operating system.
 You are the programmers, and we need it within a few decades." -Paul Hawken

 Sitting on a friend's open porch on Memorial Day, I gazed out on the bucolic, pastoral view of upper Haiku.
 A stifling volcanic haze hung in the air, putting a soft focus lens on the fields of molasses grass beyond his vegetable gardens and banana trees.
 Out past wild coffee trees and newly planted green tea saplings, a dozen or so goats gathered in a holiday hui, a sort of pasture picnic.

 The scene held a timeless quality, far from traffic and technology, shopping malls and subdivisions, and the economic and ecological system collapses prevalent in the larger world.
 In my temporary exile, it offered a dreamy backdrop for reflection.

 In our household, Memorial Day had morphed into D-Day, with the "D" standing for "Displacement."
 It was a day to move beyond smaller skirmishes, to take drastic action, and to drop the big bomb.
 Yes, D-Day was flea-day, and we set off two chemical foggers before high-tailing it out of the house for the day.